 Quality became very important at World War II, e.g. when bullets made in one state had to work with rifles produced in another state.
-The armed forces had to inspect every unit of the product virtually, and they used quality techniques of sampling for inspection and to make sure the products work very well.
+The armed forces had to inspect every unit of the product virtually, and they used quality sampling techniques for inspection and to make sure the products work very well.

 The value of quality only increased after the war.
 As a result, the Japanese had a quality revolution, improving their reputation for shoddy exports by fully adopting the input of American thinkers such as Joseph M. Juran and W. Edwards Deming and shifting focus from inspection to improving all company processes through the people who used them.

-Consequently, by the 1970s the U.S. industrial sectors such as electronics and automobiles are at a match with by Japan’s high-quality competition.
+Consequently, by the 1970s the U.S. industrial sectors such as electronics and automobiles are at a match with Japan’s high-quality competition.